 North Bay Truck Center is becoming the go-to place for motor home chassis work.
 That is because if you take the shell off of a motor home–take the body off of it–let’s say, for example, a diesel pusher.
 It’s really a bus chassis.
-It’s really built by the truck and bus chassis manufacturers.
+It’s really built by truck and bus chassis manufacturers.
 Many that built the motor home chassis also built big trucks, and Freightliner is an example.
-For us, if we’re under the motor home or we’re looking into the engine compartment, we’re really looking at the same picture as we are if we’re looking on a Class 6, 7 or 8 truck.
+For us, if we’re under the motor home or we’re looking into the engine compartment, we’re really looking at the same picture as we are if we’re looking at class 6, 7, or 8 trucks.

-We are well versed on the platforms of engines that they use.
+We are well versed in the platforms of engines that they use.
 Primarily, they use Cummins or Caterpillar engines on some of the older ones.
-For the diesel pushers, we’re very well versed on those engines.
+For the diesel pushers, we’re very well versed in those engines.
 We have the computer software to plug into them.
-We’re familiar with the Allison transmissions that are most all of them use.
+We’re familiar with the Allison transmissions that most all of them use.

-The braking systems on a lot of them are air brakes, similar to that of a Class 6 through 8 truck.
+The braking systems on a lot of them are air brakes, similar to that of class 6 through 8 trucks.
 They also have suspension components that are shared.
 They use air ride suspension on the front axle a lot of times, which is found on the newest class 6 through 8 trucks.
 We’re very familiar with the chassis of the diesel pushers.

 North Bay is also going to be able to look up maintenance schedules on those as well.
 Motor homes generally will come with all manuals in a big binder referring to your refrigerator, your heating system, air conditioning.
 If your vehicle is new, you should have the Cummins manual for the engine and in the case of the Freightliner chassis, a Freightliner chassis manual with maintenance intervals for that chassis as well as the engine.
 Again, we can help look those things up if you don’t have the manuals available.